MajorCooke/Doom4Doom/Docs/Readme.txt

                           Resource gatherer and organizer.
                           Final polishing of visual effects until v2.0.3 release.

-Michaelis               : Ripping, conversion and processing of graphics for
+Michaelis               : Ex-dev as of 2.0.3.
-                          the Heads Up Display.
+						  Ripping, conversion and processing of graphics for the Heads Up Display.
 Implementation of reticles specific to each weapon/demon, including the charging animations.
 Ripping/processing/implementation of blood